 Start from the parking lot and walk towards the river and shrine.
 Walk through the shrine and cross the river with the bridge on the left.

-The first 3h through the forest are pretty steep and boring.
+The first 3h through the forest are pretty steep and monotonous.
 Once you get onto the ridge it gets a bit more interesting and you have to climb some ladders and chain sections.
 There are not a lot of views until you get to the hut (took us 4:20min).

 Day 2: 7.6km, 3h and 1800m down (Yamap time estimate 5h)